herewardieh/tinyTS-package-bundler/README.md

 # tinyTS-package-bundler

-Tinny tool kit to build your typescript project
+Tiny tool kit to build your typescript project

 ## Installation